9 habits of smart kids

 Does your child get upset if their schoolwork is less than perfect, or are they able to absorb the teacher’s comments and understand how they could do better next time?
 ‘A lot of students see feedback as criticism, and are less likely to take it on board,’ Bradley explains.
 But listening to the teacher’s advice will help them make improvements when they next attempt a similar task.

-Try this: Train your child not to ask, ‘Is this okay?’ – a question that leads to them accepting work that doesn’t live up to their ability – but to ask instead, ‘How can I improve this?’
+Try this: Rather than asking, ‘Is this okay?’ – a question that leads to them accepting work that doesn’t live up to their ability – suggest that your child asks, ‘How can I improve this?’
 ‘Children whose parents have high expectations for them do better at school,’ Bradley adds.